Unpacking the Exhibition: Artist Talk

 Virtual via Zoom.
 RSVP to receive access to the event.

-Join us for a virtual conversation with artists Melissa Cooke Bensen, Steven Assael, and Maria Tomasula, three artists whose works are included in the exhibition As Is: Beauty and the Body in Contemporary Art now on view in the GVSU Art Gallery (PAC 1121) through November 4, 2022.
-In this conversation we'll unpack the ways in which artists use the human form as a means of personal expression and as a site to explore questions of politics, identity, and cultural and social norms.
+Join us for a virtual conversation with artists Melissa Cooke Bensen and Maria Tomasula, two artists whose works are included in the exhibition As Is: Beauty and the Body in Contemporary Art now on view in the GVSU Art Gallery (PAC 1121) through November 4, 2022.
+In this conversation, we'll unpack the ways in which artists use the human form as a means of personal expression and as a site to explore questions of politics, identity, and cultural and social norms.
 This conversation will serve as a lens through which to view the work in the exhibition.

 Melissa Cooke Bensen received her MFA from the University of Wisconsin-Madison.
 Specializing in powdered graphite on paper, her work investigates the relationship between photography, performance and drawing in portraiture.
 Cooke is represented by Koplin Del Rio in Seattle, Washington.
 Her drawings have been exhibited at the Madison Museum of Contemporary Art, the Oceanside Museum of Contemporary Art, The Baker Museum, Yellowstone Art Museum, The Bemis Center for Contemporary Art, and numerous galleries and colleges.
 Cooke’s drawings are in collections such as the Arkansas Art Center, The Museum of Wisconsin Art, the Minnesota Museum of American Art, and the Minnesota Vikings U.S. Bank Stadium Art Collection and have been featured in New American Painting, Fine Art Connoisseur, Hi-Fructose, Drawing Magazine, and The Huffington Post.
 She lives and works in Minneapolis, Minnesota.